wcrumb97/agwwz5e-content/README.md

 Content Packaging: https://foundryvtt.com/article/packaging-guide/

 ## USER GUIDE
 ### This module is a collection of compendiums ONLY.
 World Scripts will not be included.
-The current list of compendiums, and a description of each is provided below:
+The current list of compendiums and a description of each is provided below:

 ### CLASSES
 The classes compendium contains a list of main classes that all players are allowed to use.
 Each class in this compendium must draw all of its features from the